-For more detailed information about copyright, open access, and publishing, please visit the Emory Scholarly Communications Scholarblog.
+For more detailed information about copyright, open access, data management, and publishing, please visit the Emory Scholarly Communications Scholarblog.

 - Author Agreements & Book Contracts: Assistance with author agreements, including ensuring compliance with the NIH Public Access Policy for peer-reviewed articles resulting from NIH grant funded research.

 - Copyright Questions: Assistance with questions on a variety of copyright issues, including fair use, classroom guidelines, and how to obtain permissions for scholarly publications, including identifying copyright holders.

 - Electronic Theses and Dissertations (ETDs): An open access repository of Emory student theses and dissertations, which makes student work freely available to the world.
 The Scholarly Communications Office provides coordination of the ETD program and consultations around copyright issues pertaining to theses and dissertations, such as permissions and using previously copyrighted materials.

 - Emory Open Education Initiative (EOEI): A mini-grant program that encourages faculty and instructors to create and use open educational resources (OERs) and library materials to support student learning in their courses.

 - OpenEmory: A service of the Emory Libraries to make faculty articles openly accessible to the world.
 Please contact us to review a CV or list of journal articles for inclusion in OpenEmory.